-- The financial management and accounting functions of the project are the responsibility of the NRPB's FM Department with the support of the Portfolio and Accounting Officer (PAO) for the ESP. - Under the general guidance of and reporting to Financial Management Officer, the PAO will carry out the day-to-day financial management functions.
+- The financial management and accounting functions of the project are the responsibility of the NRPB's FM Department with the support of the Portfolio and Accounting Officer (PAO) for the ESP. - The FM Department consists of Head of FM, the FMO and the FMA.
+The FMA and FMO report to the Head of FM.
+The FMA records all entries in QB and the FMO reviews.
+The Head of FM works closely with the PAO in preparing and submitting the IFR on a timely basis. - Under the general guidance of and reporting to Financial Management Officer, the PAO will carry out the day-to-day financial management functions.
 The CBCS will support the PAO when needed. - She/he will ensure that a proper financial management system is in place, with appropriate internal controls, records, and books of accounts; that these are reliable, timely, and in accordance with generally acceptable accounting principles; and that financial and other reports as needed are maintained and prepared on a timely basis, communicated to the appropriate users, and properly filed at the NRPB.
-The World Bank's Financial Management Specialist will provide support, and hands-on training on the World Bank's policies and guidelines to the Portfolio and Accounting Officer.
+The World Bank's Financial Management Specialist will provide support, and hands-on training on the World Bank's policies and guidelines to the Portfolio and Accounting Officer, as needed.

-9.2 Preparation for the Project Budget
+9.2 Budgeting